 On 12 January 2023, the exhibition Dipl.-Ing.
 Arsitek: German-trained Indonesian Architects from the 1960s ended after five weeks.
 During this time, over 20,000 visitors saw the exhibition at the Taman Ismail Marzuki Art, Culture and Science Centre in Jakarta.
-The accompanying book is now being published.
+The accompanying book is now being published at DOM Publishers.

 In 1960 and 1961, a group of young Indonesians completed their studies in Berlin and Hanover with a degree in architecture (Diplom-Ingenieur Architektur; in Indonesian: Dipl.-Ing.
 Arsitek).
 Most of these graduates returned to Indonesia.
 At that time, the country sought independent forms of built expression to represent a modern civil society with contemporary structures that would reflect the culture and accommodate the climate.
 During this highly dynamic period, those who returned soon became influential architects in their homeland.
 Around a third of the graduates remained in Europe, where they pursued successful architectural careers in Germany, Switzerland, or the Netherlands.